2010 Gay Games

-The 2010 Gay Games (Gay Games VIII) were an international multi-sport event and cultural gathering organized by, and specifically for lesbian, gay, bisexual, and transgender (LGBT) athletes, artists and musicians.
+The 2010 Gay Games (Gay Games VIII) were an international multi-sport event and cultural gathering organized by, and specifically for lesbian, gay, bisexual, and transgender (LGBTQ) athletes, artists and musicians.
 It was held from July 31 to August 7, 2010 in Cologne, Germany.

 Bidding process

 On 16 March 2005, the Federation of Gay Games (FGG) announced that Cologne, Johannesburg, and Paris were the official candidate cities for Gay Games VIII in 2010.
 Cologne was elected in the FGG annual meeting in Chicago on 13 November 2005.
 The 2010 Games marked the first time the Games were held in Germany, and the second time in Europe (Amsterdam hosted in 1998).
 In the 2010 Gay Games was Sir Elton John was announced as the ambassador of the games on November 7.

 Participating nations

 Athletes from 70 countries participated at the 2010 Gay Games.
 The most athletes came from Germany (2,955), followed by the United States (2,215), the United Kingdom (841), the Netherlands (658) and France (524).